This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 7. Removing Ink Stains

 Ink stains often seem impossible to get rid of, thanks to their deep pigments.
-Quickness is of the utmost importance in the event that your suede jacket gets an ink stain—use a paper towel to stem the spread.
-Rubbing-alcohol, which has a lot of home hacks has a good track record against ink stains.
-Use a cotton ball dipped in some to get rid of the worst of it.
+Quickness is of the utmost importance if your suede jacket gets an ink stain—use a paper towel to stem the spread.

 You could also try scraping the stain off with sandpaper.
 But sandpaper is abrasive, and can potentially damage the material.

-White vinegar, all the way.
+White vinegar to the rescue!
 Hands down the best way to deal with salt stains, make sure you do not apply too much of this bleaching agent.
-The direct application is also strictly discouraged.
+Direct application is also strictly discouraged.
 Use a rag or sponge as an intermediary surface.